Rehab a Home w/HUD's 203(k)

 The Federal Housing Administration (FHA), which is part of the Department of Housing and Urban Development (HUD), administers various single family mortgage insurance programs.
 These programs operate through FHA-approved lending institutions which submit applications to have the property appraised and have the buyer's credit approved.
 These lenders fund the mortgage loans which the Department insures.
 HUD does not make direct loans to help people buy homes.

 The Section 203(k) program is the Department's primary program for the rehabilitation and repair of single family properties.
 As such, it is an important tool for community and neighborhood revitalization and for expanding homeownership opportunities.
-Since these are the primary goals of HUD, the Department believes that Section 203(k) is an important program and we intend to continue to strongly support the program and the lenders that participate in it.

 Many lenders have successfully used the Section 203(k) program in partnership with state and local housing agencies and nonprofit organizations to rehabilitate properties.
 These lenders, along with state and local government agencies, have found ways to combine Section 203(k) with other financial resources, such as HUD's HOME, HOPE, and Community Development Block Grant Programs, to assist borrowers.
 Several state housing finance agencies have designed programs, specifically for use with Section 203(k) and some lenders have also used the expertise of local housing agencies and nonprofit organizations to help manage the rehabilitation processing.